cn0047/stash/ed/t.ddd.md

 A domain object that defines an event (something that happens).

 * Modeling a Domain Event is like writing a news article
-* Publishing a Domain Event is like printing the article in the paper
+* Publishing a Domain Event is like printing the article on the paper
 * Spreading a Domain Event is like sending the newspaper so everyone can read the article

 #### DBAL - Database Abstraction Layer.